ShirleyXW/User_Documentation/User_Doc/docs/index.md

 ### Create Slack Workspace

 In this section, we will guide you through creating a new workspace and inviting team members to join.

+!!!note
     In order to successfully build your workspace, you are required to sign up by using your email address.

 1. Visit [Slack Website](https://slack.com/).